learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 # Code here
 ```

 There you have it, an approximated line function!
-Just like the one you saw with polyfit, by using simple matrix algebra.
+Just like the one you saw with `polyfit()`, by using simple matrix algebra.

 ## Regression with multiple variables